RegionInternational. Neutral scientific reference — not offered for sale here.

 skin appearance (cosmetic)expression lines / dynamic wrinkles

 Cosmetic — the "next-generation Argireline," with thinner evidence than its parent.
 Same SNARE/SNAP-25 mechanism and the same "botox" claim minefield as Argireline (#27), but marketed as more potent.
-The honest twist: its headline numbers are manufacturer-only, and Argireline actually has the larger
+The honest twist: its headline numbers are manufacturer-only, and Argireline actually has the larger, more independent evidence base.

 In brief